474th Tactical Fighter Wing: F-111A Operations

 The 474th (Roadrunners) became the first USAF operational wing equipped with the General Dynamics F-111.
+In anticipation of the activation of the 474th at Nellis, personnel and equipment were initially deployed from Cannon AFB to Nellis AFB throughout 1967.
 On 20 January 1968 the 474th Tactical Fighter Wing was activated at Nellis Air Force Base, Nevada replacing MAJCON 4480th Tactical Fighter Wing, which had been activated on 15 July 1967, giving the base an operational tactical fighter wing assigned to Twelfth Air Force.
 With the Wing, the 428th Tactical Fighter Squadron (Tail Code NA - blue stripe) replaced the 4481st Tactical Fighter Squadron (TFS) and the existing 429th Tactical Fighter Squadron (Tail Code NB - yellow stripe) was assigned to the 474th TFW.

-In January 1968, the 428th Tactical Fighter Squadron Detachment 1 received the first 6 of 9 "Harvest Reaper" aircraft [66016, 66017, 66018, 66019, 66020, 66021, 66022, 66024, 66025]: F-111As with the unique camouflage paint job and upgraded avionics (including the ballistics computer unit and fittings for external noise jammers) in preparation for combat evaluation.
+In January 1968, the 428th Tactical Fighter Squadron Detachment 1 received the first 6 of 9 "Harvest Reaper" aircraft [66017, 66018, 66019, 66020, 66021, 66022]: F-111As with the unique camouflage paint job and upgraded avionics (including the ballistics computer unit and fittings for external noise jammers) in preparation for combat evaluation.
 With the move to Nellis, the 474th Combat Support Group became the base operating host unit.
 On 15 May 1968 the 429th TFS rejoined the 474th TFW, but without personnel and equipment.
 The 428th TFS reached an initial operational capability in the spring of 1968.
 In December 1968, Tactical Air Command activated the 4527th Combat Crew Training Squadron (Tail Code ND - green stripe) as a dedicated F-111 pilot training squadron at Nellis.
 The squadron performed lead-in training for experienced pilots in the F-111A.
 It was replaced in October 1969, transferring its personnel and equipment to the newly activated 442nd Tactical Fighter Training Squadron.
 On 15 September 1968 the 430th TFS (Tail Code NC - red stripe) again became part of the Wing.